- formats

 - images

-JPG: when you need universal compatibility
+JPG: when universal compatibility wins

 PNG: when quality matters more than file size